OpenTopography/RGR-pdal-topo/README.md

 ## Containerized Development Environment for the Rio Grande Rift (RGR) NSF-INTERN Project
+This repository contains Python modules, scripts, and notebooks that:
 - Use PDAL to request data from The National Map and the Entwine Amazon S3 bucket that hosts USGS 3DEP lidar point clouds
 - Generate DEM grids from point clouds using PDAL and GDAL-based python modules
 - Compute topographic metrics on DEMs (e.g. surface roughness, slope, curvature, shaded-relief)
-- Perform basic pixel classification using sci-kitlearn
-- Example notebooks show analysis of Rio Grande rift normal faults and alluvial fan deposits
+- Perform basic pixel classification using sci-kitlearn The provided example notebooks show analysis of Rio Grande rift normal faults and alluvial fan deposits.

 ** Setup is tested for Windows running Docker & VSCode-Remote Containers